jronallo/abrizer/README.md

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake test` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

 To install this gem onto your local machine, run `bundle exec rake install`.
 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

+## Vagrant

+The easiest way to do development on Abrizer or even try out the scripts is to use a Vagrant machine.
+If you have Vagrant and Virtualbox installed just run `vagrant up` and all dependencies will be installed.

 ## Contributing